monster-cookie/starfield-modding-notes/LoadOrder.md

 ## Suggested Load Order Groups

+These groupings are purely logical unless you are using MO2 or LOOT starts supporting Starfield again.
+But in any organizer or manually you can local the load order positions so that ESM's mod index remains fixed.

-Groups with :lock: should not be moved under any circumstance and groups with :unlock: generally can be moved
+Groups with :lock: should not be moved under any circumstance

-01. BGS Core :lock:
+1. BGS Core :lock:
-02. Core Fixes :lock:
+2. Core Fixes :lock:
-03. Shared Libraries :lock:
+3. Shared Libraries :lock:
-04. Proc-Gen Overhauls (Biomes, Planets, Systems, and Stars) and Mods :lock:
+4. Proc-Gen Overhauls (Biomes, Planets, Systems, and Stars) and Mods :lock:
-05. AI Overhauls and Mods that change all NPCs :lock:
+5. AI Overhauls and Mods that change all NPCs :lock:
-06. Large Overhauls
+6. Large Overhauls
-07. Early Loading Fixes
+7. Early Loading Fixes
-08. Early Loading Mods
+8. Early Loading Mods
-09. Default
+9. Default
 10. Late Loading Mods
 11. Late Loading/Highly Specific Fixes

-## Example Using Venworks and Royal Stuff
+### Example Using Venworks

 THIS IS AN EXAMPLE: Please follow the mod's and its author's specific instructions if they have them.